Dr Amanda Phoon Nguyen

 Australian Dental Association WA

-Amanda is on the ADA WA Executive and Council, and is Treasurer of the Australian Dental Association (Western Australia).
+Amanda was on the ADA WA Executive and Council, and was Vice President of the Australian Dental Association (Western Australia).

 Royal Australasian College of Dental Surgeons

-Amanda is Editor of the RACDS College News, Secretary of the Western Australia Regional Committee and is a examiner and mentor for the MRACDS (General Dental Practice) program.
+Amanda is on the Board of Studies in Oral Medicine.
+She is Secretary of the Western Australia Regional Committee and is a examiner and mentor for the MRACDS (General Dental Practice) program, and on the Board of Studies (Oral Medicine).

 International Association for Dental Research